simon741/edu-devcamp/HOL/HOL8/README.md

     ![image](./media/2018-09-20-11-57-00.jpg)

 1. Choose the `Existing bot` tab and enter the `Name` and `Microsoft App ID` of your bot.
 These have to match the values you looked up previously.
+If you are logged into Teams with the same account that created the bot in Azure you will have the option to select your bot from a drop-down list.
 Choose `Personal` as the `Scope` of the bot since it is targeted at individual students and not a certain team.

     ![image](./media/2018-09-20-12-05-00.jpg)

-1. Go to `Valid domains` next, enter the URL and click `Add`.
+1. Go to `Valid domains` next, enter the URL of your bot and click `Add`.

     ![image](./media/2018-09-20-12-08-00.jpg)